egnyte/egnyte-js-sdk/README.md

 `YOURACCESSTOKEN` is not the API key.
 You need to obtain the access token using your key as described in authentication section of Egnyte Public API docs.

-Or you can run `grunt serve` and open `https://127.0.0.1:9999/examples/request_token.html` and go through the example.
+Or you can run `grunt serve` and open `https://127.0.0.1:9999/examples/request_token.html` and go through the flow in the example.